 c.
 He shall offer leavened bread: In addition to the unleavened cakes or wafers, the peace offering was to be made with leavened bread.

 i.
 The prohibition of leaven in any offering (Leviticus 2:11) was apparently only relevant to those things which were burnt upon the altar.
 This leavened bread that was part of the peace offering ceremony was not offered upon the altar but presented in a heave offering.
 Leviticus 23:17 also describes leavened bread used in a wave offering.

 ii.
 In the symbolism of the sacrificial system, this is fascinating.
 The peace offering was accompanied by the priest holding before God unleavened bread in one hand and leavened bread in the other.
-In some ritual manner, unleavened and the leavened were waved before the LORD.
-From a New Testament perspective, we may connected this to the fact that Jesus Christ has made peace between Jew and Gentile, breaking down the wall that previously separated them (Ephesians 2:11-18), and Jesus Christ Himself is our peace (Ephesians 2:14) because of the sacrifice He made in His own flesh (Ephesians 2:15).
+In some ritual manner, the unleavened and the leavened were waved before the LORD.
+From a New Testament perspective, we may connect this to the fact that Jesus Christ has made peace between Jew and Gentile, breaking down the wall that previously separated them (Ephesians 2:11-18), and Jesus Christ Himself is our peace (Ephesians 2:14) because of the sacrifice He made of His own flesh (Ephesians 2:15).

 d.
 He shall offer one cake from each offering as a heave offering to the LORD: Apparently, when the peace offering was made (especially as a sacrifice of thanksgiving), there was also to be this heave offering made with both an unleavened cake or wafer, and with leavened bread.

 i.
 Trapp on the heave offering: “So called, because it was heaved and lifted up before the Lord, in token that they received all from him, and did acknowledge all to be due to him.”